BIM2SIM/bim2sim/paper.md

 4. Handling imperfect IFC data through repair algorithms and user decision management
 5. Maintaining OpenBIM compatibility while minimizing external tool dependencies

-The framework aims to enable engineers, architects, researchers, and practitioners to efficiently incorporate building performance simulation into their workflows, supporting better-informed decisions during design, renovation, and operation phases.
-By reducing the time and expertise barriers to simulation model creation, **bim2sim** helps bridge the persistent gap between building design and performance analysis.
+The framework aims to enable engineers, architects, researchers, and practitioners to efficiently incorporate building performance simulation into their workflows, supporting better-informed decisions.
+By reducing the time and expertise barriers to simulation model creation, **bim2sim** helps bridge the gap between building design and performance analysis.

 # Architecture and Implementation